Today, I'm launching my first course, all about Autograd.

 Here is a brief content description:

-The course comprises four video lectures (three hours total) with Jupyter notebooks and exercises.
-I have set up a private zulip instance (see below), so you can also ask on the forums, and I will do regular Q&A sessions (next ones on Friday, August 6, usually 2-3 weeks depending on demand).
+The course comprises five video lectures (~4.5 hours total) with Jupyter notebooks and exercises.
+I have set up a private zulip instance (see below), so you can also ask on the forums, and I will do regular Q&A sessions (approximately every 3 weeks depending on demand).

 You are an intermediate to advanced PyTorch user and want to know everything about autograd in Python.
 This course tries to cover autograd in full detail, so